Data Bias: Why It Matters, and How to Avoid It

 Debiasing data can be a daunting, imperfect process.
 You might even be wondering why you should bother.
 It’s a high-effort endeavor, but the costs of ignoring it can be far worse.
 Whether it’s hefty privacy-noncompliance fines or dwindling ROI, data bias can—and will—hurt your brand.

-Debiasing needs to be part of your brand’s data strategy, and Scuba’s continuous intelligence platform can help:
+Debiasing needs to be part of your brand’s data strategy, and Scuba’s customer intelligence platform can help:

 - Unify all of your brand's data so you can process it without missing anything important.